-On January 23, 2011, a Statement of Counterclaim against Bontan and the Subsidiary was filed by International Three Crown Petroleum LLC and Israel Petroleum Company Limited (the "Plaintiffs in Counterclaim"), for monetary damages in the amount of NIS 18 million (approximately USS 5 million) and for an order cancelling Bontan's shares in IPC Cayman, with respect to contractual arguments of breach of the agreements between the parties.
-The Plaintiffs in Counterclaim guest to the agreements between the parties.
+On January 23, 2011, a Statement of Counterclaim against Bontan and the Subsidiary was filed by International Three Crown Petroleum LLC and Israel Petroleum Company Limited (the "Plaintiffs in Counterclaim"), for monetary damages in the amount of NIS 18 million (approximately US\$ 5 million) and for an order cancelling Bontan's shares in IPC Cayman, with respect to contractual arguments of breach of the agreements between the parties.
 The Plaintiffs in Counterclaim argued that Bontan had failed to comply with its monetary undertakings pursuant to the agreements between the parties.
-It was further argued that, in view of the breach by Bontan (and the Subsidiary) of their undertakings vis-à-vis IPC Cayman.
+It was further argued that, in view of the breach by Bontan (and the Subsidiary) of their undertakings vis-à-vis IPC Cayman, Bontan had lost its rights to the shares in IPC Cayman.